intelequia/dnn.azureadb2cprovider/README.md

 Under the "samples" directory, you will find some samples that will show some integration scenarios, like integration mobile apps with DNN by using Azure AD B2C JWT auth tokens:
 * [samples/hello](samples/Hello): a simple console App, that allows you to login with a username and password into Azure AD B2C, and then call a DNN WebAPI controller
 * [samples/active-directory-b2c-dotnet-webapp-and-webapi](samples/active-directory-b2c-dotnet-webapp-and-webapi): slight modified version of the sample available on the Microsoft Azure B2C repo samples, with a webapp and a webapi consuming Azure AD B2C.
 Modification to setup CORS, to allow the DNN module example work with the webapi.
 * [samples/SPA-WebAPI-Client](samples/SPA-WebAPI-Client): a To-do list DNN module example, that calls an external WebAPI by using B2C JWT tokens.
-This sample uses

 For more samples, check:
 * [Microsoft Azure AD B2C samples](https://docs.microsoft.com/en-us/azure/active-directory-b2c/code-samples): check different samples from Microsoft, including Mobile and Desktop apps, WebAPI, Web apps, and single page applications.